ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ### Cross-Cloud Data Pipelines

 Breadboard can be used to create data pipelines that span multiple cloud providers, allowing for data to be processed and transformed across different environments.
 This proposal aims to demonstrate the interoperability of Breadboard with various cloud services.

 ---

+### Work Journal and Productivity Tracker

+By consuming data from various sources such as calendars, task lists, communication tools, Breadboard can be used to prompt the user to conversationally log their progress, create journal entries, and provide summaries, reports, insights and recommendations for improving productivity.

+---